 - Casper has more layers overall.

-- The Wave uses latex.
+- The Wave uses latex and the original uses latex-like foam.

 Deals: You can save $50 on the Casper Wave or the Original Casper by clicking HERE and using code “MATTRESSCLARITY”.